 2022: Transitions: The Fifteenth Century.
 With a joint theme of medieval instrument making and maintenance.

 2023: Ludus: Mystery, Miracle and Mirth.
-Storytelling, drama and foolery in medieval music.
+Storytelling, drama, mystery and foolery in medieval music.

 The lineup for 2021 is pretty much decided, but if you feel you have a concert programme and/or workshop idea that fits our themes, just get in touch as soon as possible.